zootedme/zootedme.github.io/_posts/2020-02-12-31-ways-to-make-money-online-using-wordpress.md

 **What can you use affiliate links for?**

-You can review certain products on Amazon, Walmart or any other online store.
+You can review certain products on Amazon, Walmart, or any other online store.
 Every major store has an Affiliate program nowadays.
 Sign up for it.
 You will receive affiliate links for that particular products.
 You can place these links on your blog where you review the product.
 Once a customer buys that product through your affiliate link, you get a commission.
 Most of the companies offer lucrative commissions.

 **How can you manage Affiliate links on your WordPress site?**